 The official language is Norwegian, and most Norwegians are able to communicate in English.

 The currency is Norwegian kroner (NOK), and 100 USD is around 860 NOK.
 All major credit cards are accepted and ATMS are readily available.

 The electric current is 230 V at 50 Hz, utilizing 2-pin plugs.
-Socket adapters are available for sale and can often be purchased in hotels.
+Socket adapters are available for sale e.g. at airports and in electrical stores.

 Emergency phone numbers:

 - 113 - Ambulance